spring-projects/spring-petclinic/readme.md

 java -jar target/*.jar

 Extras:
-Also ,,enable annotation processing" in `Compiler > Annotation Processors` so that you can work with lombok properly
+Also ,"enable annotation processing" in `Compiler > Annotation Processors` so that you can work with lombok properly
 ```

 You can then access petclinic at http://localhost:8080/